Insured, But Indebted: Couple Works 5 Jobs To Pay Off Medical Bills

 A model suitable for the busy life of a working mom would easily cost $10,000 to $15,000, according to Tom Fise, executive director of the American Orthotic & Prosthetic Association.

 "I try to push through," Tiffany said.
 "I put on that brave face of just walking, but it's so painful to walk.
 I have bruises all over my leg.
 I get blisters all the time."
-Lately, she's been wearing an old prosthesis, one she used in high school, because it's a little bit more comfortable.
+Lately, she has been wearing an old prosthesis, one she used in high school, because it's a little bit more comfortable.

-The Canos don't know how exactly they fell into such debt, since they tried hard to make responsible decisions.
+The Canos don't know how exactly they fell into such debt, because they tried hard to make responsible decisions.
 After meeting three years ago, they knew quickly that they wanted to marry and have a family.

 "I waited until I found the right guy," said Tiffany, who was thrilled when, in 2016, they were able to afford a 2,500-square-foot, two-story home in one of the stucco-and-tile neighborhoods an hour outside Phoenix.